MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/install.md

 * From within Visual Studio Code, open the Microsoft Edge browser several different ways.

-* Compare using DevTools in the Microsoft Edge browser window versus in the Visual Studio Code IDE environment, by using the existing Demo Todo web app in the Demos repo for Microsoft Edge Developer documentation.
+* Compare using DevTools in the Microsoft Edge browser window versus in the Visual Studio Code IDE environment, by using the existing **demo-to-do** web app in the Demos repo for Microsoft Edge Developer documentation.

 <!-- ====================================================================== -->